gerardo/dotfiles/README.markdown

 ### Sensible OS X defaults

-When setting up a new Mac, you may want to set some sensible OS X defaults:
+When setting up a new Mac, you may want to set some sensible OS X defaults (it supports Yosemite!):

 ```bash
 $ ./.osx